 The chips would be used to power specific tasks rather than performing as the CPU of a device such as a laptop, the researchers say.
 They would be used within video cards, medical scanners and electronic toys to process specific tasks.

-“Our goal is green computing,” Palem says.
+green computing,” Palem says.
 “We’re looking for applications where PCMOS can deliver as well as or better than existing technology but with a fraction of the energy.”

 The chips could be on the market within four years, he says.